Ben-physics-dotcom/ANOR1/README.md

 # ANOR Project
 I help for paper project.
-This Notebook as no data included.
+This notebook as no data included.